BetterRules/openfisca-aotearoa/README.md

 - On the first of December, 2015, it introduced a basic income for all its citizens of age who have no income.
 - On the first of December, 2016, it removed the income condition, providing all its adult citizens with a basic income.

 These elements are described in different folders.
-All the modelling happens within the `openfisca_country_template` folder.
+All the modelling happens within the `openfisca_aotearoa` folder.

 - The rates are in the `parameters` folder.
 - The formulas are in the `variables` folder.
 - This country package comes also with *reforms* in the `reforms` folder.
 This is optional: your country may exist without defining any reform.
-    - In this country, there is [a reform project](./openfisca_country_template/reforms/modify_social_security_taxation.py) aiming to modify the social security taxation, deleting the first bracket, raising the intermediary ones and adding a new bracket with a higher tax rate of `40 %` for people earning more than `40000`.
+    - In this country, there is [a reform project](./openfisca_aotearoa/reforms/modify_social_security_taxation.py) aiming to modify the social security taxation, deleting the first bracket, raising the intermediary ones and adding a new bracket with a higher tax rate of `40 %` for people earning more than `40000`.
 This reform project would apply starting from `2017-01-01`.

-The files that are outside from the `openfisca_country_template` folder are used to set up the development environment.
+The files that are outside from the `openfisca_aotearoa` folder are used to set up the development environment.

 ## Packaging your Country Package for Distribution